SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 > 11.6.2 Annual mean levels of fine particulate matter (e.g. PM2.5 and PM10) in cities (population weighted)
 >

-This query consists of 2 phrases: "air quality" and "waste management"
+This query consists of 3 phrases: "air quality" and 2 phrases for "waste management"

 ##### Phrase 1: